-This is a blog for the intellectually curious, for star gazers, for anyone who wants to live a considered life.
+This is an infrequently updated blog for the intellectually curious, for star gazers, for anyone who wants to live a considered life.

 25: You can afford it, you just choose not to